rohithsrinivaas/abhisheknaik96.github.io/index.md

 # About Me

 Hello World!
-I am a final year undergraduate student at IIT Madras, pursuing a Dual Degree (B.Tech + M.Tech) in the [Department of Computer Science and Engineering](www.cse.iitm.ac.in) at [IIT Madras](www.iitm.ac.in).
+I am a final year undergraduate student at [IIT Madras](www.iitm.ac.in), pursuing a Dual Degree (B.Tech + M.Tech) in the [Department of Computer Science and Engineering](www.cse.iitm.ac.in).
 I am interested in tackling challenging and practical problems in the broad areas of Deep Learning and Reinforcement Learning, under the guidance of [Professor Balaraman Ravindran](www.cse.iitm.ac.in/~ravi).

 # Projects